Here is a list of some of the most frequently asked questions regarding the admissions process. If your question is not here, please contact us.

-Once your application has been submitted you will receive an email notification from Embark, the online application system.
-The Tufts Application Management System (TAMS) will email each applicant once the Sackler Dean’s Office has accepted the application from Embark.
-The TAMS email will contain a username and password that will allow you log on to view the status of your application at any time throughout the admissions process.
-Please wait 48 hours after receiving this email from TAMS before checking with us about missing documents -- your materials are being processed during this time.
-You may use TAMS to track the receipt of any missing credentials.
-If all credentials are shown as received, your application is considered complete.
+Once your application has been submitted you will receive an email notification from the Sackler School.
+You can log into the Slate System with your username and password which will allow you to view the status of your application at any time throughout the admissions process.
+You may use Slate to track the receipt of any missing credentials.

 - If I am an international student, do I have to have an interview?

 While an on-site interview is not required of international students, it is always necessary to speak with Sackler program officials, and it is often desirable for an applicant to tour the facilities and meet our faculty.
-It should be noted that the Sackler School does not provide travel expenses for international applicants.
+The Sackler School does not provide travel expenses for international applicants.

 - Do you accept transfer students from other biomedical science doctoral programs?

 Students who have begun a PhD program at another university and would like to enroll in Tufts instead should apply through the regular admissions process.
 If accepted into the program, students may choose to enter in September as a first year student, or in July as a transfer student.

 Students who enter as first years complete four laboratory rotations, beginning in September, before being matched with a thesis lab in May.
 Students who enter as transfer students complete two rotations in the summer and match with a thesis laboratory prior to the beginning of Fall term.